 Keep In Mind Before You Start

-To build a strong bond with your Shiba Inu, you have to practice respect – respect him for the dog he is.
+To build a strong bonding with your Shiba Inu, you have to practice respect – respect him for the dog he is.

 When you understand a little bit more about the Shiba’s temperament, you can build a stronger and longer lasting bond.
 Because the Shiba is independent and strong-willed, you have to be gentle yet firm in your communication.
 He is also highly sensitive – something to keep in mind when issuing dog commands.